-- With respect to the Horn River Basin, natural gas development industry activity in - 5 recent years has not translated into applications for service.
-However, issues such - as climate change and greenhouse gas (GHG) legislation have created opportunities - to use electricity as a means of reducing GHGs that result from the HRB natural gas - 8 production, processing and sales.
-The raw natural gas in the HRB has a relatively - 9 high concentration (12 per cent) of carbon dioxide (CO2).
-12 This formation CO2 is - currently removed from the natural gas during processing, and vented to the - 11 atmosphere.

-- There are generally two opportunities to reduce GHG that is vented to the atmosphere in the HRB: - To capture and sequester the formation CO2 in deep underground storage - compression drives or local generators, with clean electricity or with higher
+With respect to the Horn River Basin, natural gas development industry activity in recent years has not translated into applications for service.
+However, issues such as climate change and greenhouse gas (GHG) legislation have created opportunities 1 to use electricity as a means of reducing GHGs that result from the HRB natural gas 2 production, processing and sales.
+The raw natural gas in the HRB has a relatively 3 high concentration (12 per cent) of carbon dioxide (CO_2).12 This formation CO_2 is 4 currently removed from the natural gas during processing, and vented to the 5 atmosphere.
+6 There are generally two opportunities to reduce GHG that is vented to the 7 atmosphere in the HRB: 8 To capture and sequester the formation CO2 in deep underground storage 9 To replace relatively low efficiency natural gas work sources, such as 10 compression drives or local generators, with clean electricity or with higher 11 efficiency CCGTs or co-generation (generators that make use of both the 12 electricity and heat) 13 However, the opportunities come at a cost, particularly in remote regions such as the 14 HRB.
+These costs are economic - increased cost of infrastructure; flexibility - time 15 to develop new infrastructure; and commercial - establishing and managing 16 commercial arrangements between multiple entities.
+In turn, these costs may impact 17 the competitiveness of the gas supply from the HRB, leading to a number of 18 challenges to supplying electricity to the region, including: 19